EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 [tail-expr-drop-order](#tail-expr-drop-order)
 ----------

-The `tail_expr_drop_order` lint looks for those values generated at the tail expression location, that of type with a significant `Drop` implementation, such as locks.
+The `tail_expr_drop_order` lint looks for those values generated at the tail expression location, that runs a custom `Drop` destructor.
-In case there are also local variables of type with significant `Drop` implementation as well, this lint warns you of a potential transposition in the drop order.
+Some of them may be dropped earlier in Edition 2024 that they used to in Edition 2021 and prior.
+This lint detects those cases and provides you information on those values and their custom destructor implementations.
-Your discretion on the new drop order introduced by Edition 2024 is required.
+Your discretion on this information is required.

 ### Example ###

 ```
-#![feature(shorter_tail_lifetimes)]
 #![warn(tail_expr_drop_order)]
 struct Droppy(i32);
 impl Droppy {